Stress Relief: 5 Things to Try Today

 Indulge in self-care and things that are good for you!

 Are you anxious?
 I find that is the best time to clean out my house.
 Or get up a half hour early to take a walk or exercise.
 Treat yourself to that Beautycounter mask you bought from your friend!
 Listen to beautiful music or create a playlist of your high school jams that make you feel like a bawse!

 If these don’t work and you need more help, head to the Main Line Parent Community for local resources on how to cope with the stresses of life!

-Dr. Brandie Nemchenko, DC, is Owner/President of King of Prussia Family Wellness, a chiropractic clinic offering top quality chiropractic and rehabilitative services to patients in the Delaware Valley.
-Dr. Brandie is also the founder of Bloom at King of Prussia Family Wellness, a specialized prenatal and postpartum program of chiropractic care, muscle therapy, and her rehab program, “Strong Mama U” for pregnant women.
+Dr. Brandie Nemchenko, DC, is Owner/President of Experience Chiropractic in Wayne, a chiropractic clinic offering top quality chiropractic and rehabilitative services to patients in the Delaware Valley.
 Dr. Brandie specializes in the treatment of children and pregnant women, including the Webster technique, and holds a specialized certification from the International Chiropractic Pediatric Association (ICPA).

 Lead photograph via Canva.